zendframework/zend-config-aggregator/README.md

 ### Config providers

-ConfigManager works by aggregating "Config Providers".
+ConfigManager works by aggregating "Config Providers" passed when creating object.
 Each provider should be a callable, returning configuration array  (or generator) to be merged.

 ```php
 $configManager = new ConfigManager(